Logo

 Ultrasound, or sonography, is a diagnostic imaging procedure that uses high-frequency sound waves to create real-time images of the inside of the body.
 Because it does not use radiation or X-rays, ultrasound is a safe, non-invasive, and comfortable examination for patients.
 It is commonly used to evaluate internal organs, soft tissues, blood vessels, and developing pregnancies, helping physicians diagnose conditions and monitor health effectively.

-How Does an Ultrasound Work?
+How Does It Work?

-What Types of Ultrasound Exams Are Performed?
+Types of Ultrasound We Offer